Exxon Mobil Corp (XOM) Q1 2024 Earnings Call Transcript Highligh

 Q & A Highlights

-Q: How do you view the cadence of the $12 billion earnings growth from 2023 to 2027, and what are the potential risks?

-A: Kathy Mikells clarified that the earnings growth driven by cost savings and strategic projects isn't expected to be ratable but significant each year.
-She highlighted key projects coming online in 2025 that will boost earnings, particularly in the Energy Products segment.

-Q: Can you elaborate on the use of carbon materials in new markets like batteries and carbon fibers?
+Q: Can you elaborate on ExxonMobil's financial performance in the first quarter of 2024?

-A: Darren W. Woods discussed leveraging ExxonMobil's expertise in transforming carbon molecules into new products.
-He emphasized the focus on markets where performance or cost improvements are needed, aiming for large-scale opportunities that align with the company's capabilities.

-Q: What is your strategy for using the balance sheet for future investments or increasing buybacks?
+A: Darren W. Woods, CEO, reported that ExxonMobil achieved $8.2 billion in earnings and $14.7 billion in cash flow during the first quarter.
+The company also highlighted structural cost savings of $10.1 billion compared to 2019, aiming for a $15 billion reduction by 2027.
+Capital expenditures were $5.8 billion, focusing on growth projects that promise future earnings and cash flow enhancements.

 For the complete transcript of the earnings call, please refer to the full earnings call transcript.